AFI honorees toast each other ahead of Golden Globe Awards

 Mahershala Ali and Naomie Harris, both up for Golden Globes for their supporting roles in "Moonlight," walked side by side to claim theirs.

 The only star to take the stage was "Fences" director and star Denzel Washington, whom Gazzale introduced as "someone greater than an icon in the community."
-Gazzale also noted that Washington's son, Malcolm, recently graduated from the AFI Conservatory.
+Gazzale also noted that Washington's son, Malcolm, recently graduated from the AFI Conservatory, which announced a new Audi-sponsored scholarship for female directors Friday.

 "I'm hoping that one day he hires me," Washington quipped after being welcomed with a standing ovation.